-Permanent magnet (PM) motors have just recently been introduced into downhole equipment.
-PM motors have proven their superior performance and cost effectiveness in numerous industries.
+Permanent magnet (PM) motors have proven their superior performance and cost effectiveness in numerous industries.
 They have been used in everything from high precision, high reliability applications in the aerospace industry to low cost, high volume applications in the automotive industry.

 More and more industries are adopting PM motors over induction motors due to the added value they offer, including higher energy density, higher efficiency (lower heat generation), higher speed capabilities and ease of fabrication.
 PM motors also offer the ability to integrate them into rotating tools to optimize the complete system, enabling applications that would otherwise not be feasible.